 We are committed to working for the equality of people based on their religion, belief and non-belief.

-To meet our duties under the Equality Act 2010,
+To meet our duties under the Equality Act 2010, We advance equality of opportunity by:

 - Studying all major religions and beliefs. - Building on children's cultural backgrounds to develop understanding of themselves and others.